exercism/java/exercises/concept/blackjack/.docs/hints.md

 - Should use the `parseCard` function to get the value for each card.
 - Should sum up the values of the 2 cards.
 - Should return `true` if the sum is equal to `21`.
-- No aditional statement is needed here.
+- No additional statement is needed here.
 The result for the comparison can be returned.

 ## 3. Implement the decision logic for hand scores larger than 20 points.